 Did you know?
 The oldest still-working winery in America, Casa Madero, was founded in 1597!

 Back From the Ashes

-Wine production in Mexico didn’t come back to life until 1701 when Catholic missionary priest, Juan Ugarte planted the first vineyards in Baja California (today, the source of 80% of Mexico’s wine).
-Encouraged by the success the vines were having, the churchmen continued planting vines in the area, including the very first vineyards on the United States west coast, extending the cultivated area as far north as Sonoma.
-Mexico’s wine production remained a church exclusive until the mid-19th century.
+Wine production in Mexico didn’t come back to life until around 1701 when Catholic missionary priest, Juan Ugarte started planting vineyards in Baja California (today, the source of 80% of Mexico’s wine).
+Encouraged by the success of the vines, the church continued planting vines in the area, including into the present-day American West Coast, extending the cultivated area as far north as Sonoma.
+Mexico’s wine production remained church exclusive until the mid-19th century.

 Mexico’s civil war between 1858 and 1860 stripped the church of its privileges, and many wine estates were either abandoned or retaken by civilian entrepreneurs.
-French grape vines arrived in Mexico in the early 1900s, replacing most Spanish grapes still dominating the vineyards.
+French grapevine varieties arrived in Mexico in the early 1900s, replacing Spanish grape varieties still dominating the vineyards.
 The Mexican wine scene thrived until it was (again) obliterated during the Mexican Revolution (1910-1920).

 The Modern Mexican Wine

 After decades of poor winemaking choices and prioritizing the production of low-quality brandy over wine, Mexican wine was reborn in the 1980s with a young generation of ambitious winemakers.
 The wines started earning medals in international competitions and a thriving wine scene, supported by a booming wine tourism sector, propelled Mexico’s wine industry to the 21st century.